YingqingHe/Shadow-Removal-via-Generative-Priors/README.md

 ```
 bash run.sh
 ```
-Then it will create a results folder including all the intermidiate results and a final output results folder in results/res.
+Then it will create a `results` folder including all the intermidiate results and a final output results folder in `results/res`.
 <br />

 ## Acknowledgement